mrkkrp/megaparsec-site/tutorials/parsing-simple-imperative-language.md

 Great.
 To parse various operators we can just use `symbol`, but reserved words and identifiers are a bit trickier.
 There are two points to note:

-* Parsers of reserved words should check that the parsed reserved word is not a prefix of an identifier.
+* Parsers for reserved words should check that the parsed reserved word is not a prefix of an identifier.

 * Parsers of identifiers should check that parsed identifier is not a